openstack/manila/doc/source/devref/gpfs_driver.rst

 - Install Kernel NFS or Ganesha NFS server on the storage backend servers.
 - If using Ganesha NFS, currently NFS Ganesha v1.5 and v2.0 are supported.
-- Create a GPFS cluster and create a filesystem on the cluster, that will be used to create the Manila shares.
+- Create a GPFS cluster and create a filesystem on the cluster, that will be used to create the manila shares.
 - Enable quotas for the GPFS file system (`mmchfs -Q yes`).
-- Establish network connection between the Manila host and the storage backend.
+- Establish network connection between the manila host and the storage backend.

 Manila driver configuration setting
 -----------------------------------

-The following parameters in the Manila configuration file need to be set:
+The following parameters in the manila configuration file need to be set:

 - `share_driver` = manila.share.drivers.ibm.gpfs.GPFSShareDriver
 - `gpfs_share_export_ip` = <IP to be added to GPFS export string>
-- If the backend GPFS server is not running on the Manila host machine, the following options are required to SSH to the remote GPFS backend server:
+- If the backend GPFS server is not running on the manila host machine, the following options are required to SSH to the remote GPFS backend server:

   - `gpfs_ssh_login` = <GPFS server SSH login name>